tristangdwl/tristangdwl.github.io/_pages/research.md

 The Laplace-Beltrami problem on non-smooth surfaces
 ------

-An integral equation method for elliptic surface PDEs
+An integral equation method for elliptic PDEs on surfaces
 ------

 Publications